 Being the fastest growing road race in the state of Utah, the event continues its improvement to make sure the runners will come back the next year.
 After a marathon, each participant receives a survey via e-mail because feedback helps to improve the experience.
 Changes are annually enhanced to offer racers the best running adventure.

 The marathon begins at 6:00 AM on the first Saturday of June and its course runs through Utah and Wasatch Counties.
-The race starts in Wallsburg, and heads northwest through Wallsburg, follows the Deer Creek Reservoir and reaches Provo Canyon.
-Then, the route continues along the Provo River until Orem until the finish line at the intersection of University Avenue and Center Street.
+The race starts in Wallsburg, heads southwest, follows the Deer Creek Reservoir, and reaches Provo Canyon.
+Then, the route continues along the Provo River until the finish line at the Utah County Courthouse Park in downtown Provo.